 - People who chew Betel quid and areca have a higher risk of developing oral cancer, especially in the inner lining of the cheeks and lips because they contain cancer-causing substances.

 - Research shows that people who do not eat enough fruits and vegetables are at high risk of oral cancer.
-Fruits and Vegetables are an essential part of our diet—contain carotenoid that lower the risk of oral cancer.
+Fruits and Vegetables are an essential part of our diet—contain carotenoids that lower the risk of oral cancer.

-- Poor fitting dentures that cause sores in the gum that may lead to cancerous tumors.
+- Poor-fitting dentures that cause sores in the gum that may lead to cancerous tumors.

 There’s no proven way to reduce oral cancer.
 However, you can reduce the risk of oral cancer if you